-Payment for Instrumental/Vocal/Theory/Conducting lessons should be made directly to the Visiting Music Teacher.
+Payment for Instrumental/Vocal/Theory lessons should be made directly to the Visiting Music Teacher.
 Visiting Music Teachers will invoice parents/ guardians in advance of the term’s lessons.
-Payment should be made directly to the teacher via BACS or by cheque at the address indicated on the invoice.
+Payment should be made directly to the teacher via BACS.
 Payment is expected within 14 days of receipt of the invoice unless indicated otherwise by the Visiting Music teacher.
 In the event of non-payment, a reminder invoice will be issued with a further deadline (usually within one week).
 If payment is still not received by a specified date, individual instrumental/vocal tuition will be suspended.
 Lessons will not resume until full payment has been received.

 Termination of Tuition

-Eltham College Visiting Music Teachers have the right to discontinue lessons at any time should there be sufficient evidence, as determined by the teacher AND the Director of Music of unreasonable conduct by the student or anyone connected with the student, demonstrating a poor attitude, and/or lack of progression over time.
+b.
+Eltham College Visiting Music Teachers have the right to discontinue lessons at any time should there be sufficient evidence, as determined by the teacher and the Director of Music, of unreasonable conduct by the student or anyone connected with the student, demonstrating a poor attitude, and/or lack of progression over time.
 Any remaining fees for outstanding lessons will not be refundable.

-Students are expected to attend all timetabled Instrumental/Vocal/Theory/Conducting lessons and to check their scheduled lesson time on the appropriate notice board in advance.
-Visiting Music Teachers are entitled to charge for lessons scheduled, and are under no obligation to make up lessons missed by students.
+a.
+Students are expected to attend all timetabled Instrumental/Vocal/Theory lessons and to check their scheduled lesson time on the appropriate notice board in advance.
+Visiting Music Teachers are entitled to charge for lessons scheduled and are under no obligation to make up lessons missed by students.
 This is also true in the case of scheduled lessons missed through short-term illness.
-If there are anticipated problems (e.g. a scheduled school trip etc.) with a lesson time students/ parents/guardians should notify the Visiting Music Teacher directly one week in advance.
+If there are anticipated problems (e.g. a scheduled school trip etc.) with a lesson time students/parents/guardians should notify the Visiting Music Teacher directly one week in advance.
 Where possible, Visiting Music Teachers will attempt to make up for lessons missed for such legitimate reasons at some point during the course of the academic year, although this is not guaranteed.

 Expectations for Music Students at Eltham College

 All students learning an instrument at Eltham College are expected to participate in at least one of the College’s ensembles as identified by their Instrumental/Vocal Teacher or Head of Section and as invited by the Music Department, when they reach an appropriate standard.
 Regular, committed attendance at all associated rehearsals and performances is also expected, and unexplained absences will be sanctioned.
 Parents should notify the Director of Music and/or Ensemble Coach if fulfilling these commitments proves difficult.
-All students having vocal lessons are expected to be part of the College Choir, Young Voices and/or Chamber Choir.
+All students having vocal lessons are expected to be auditioned for the College Choir, Young Voices and/or Chamber Choir.
 Students in the Junior School are expected to be in an appropriate Choir based on their year group.

-Please ensure that your child brings their instrument (excluding piano and drums) to the lessons at school and takes them back home afterwards.
-Students may only leave instruments in Eltham College Music Department with permission from the Musician in Residence and/or the Director of Music.
-Students have access to the Music Locker Room and music lockers are allocated by the Musician in Residence.
+a.
+Please ensure that your child brings their instrument (excluding piano, organ and drums) to the lessons at school and takes them back home afterwards.
+Senior students only may leave instruments in the Eltham College Music Department Locker Room.
+Parents should ensure that their child’s instrument is insured and the case clearly labelled along with any purchased music books being named.

+b.
 Please arrange a fixed practice time at home.
-We strongly recommend that vocal and instrumental students practice for a minimum of thirty minutes per day.
+We strongly recommend that vocal and instrumental students practise for a minimum of thirty minutes per day.

-Please support your child by ensuring they know the dates and times of their music lessons (as emailed by the VMT) and any examination dates.
+c.
+Please support your child by ensuring they know the dates and times of their music lessons and any examination dates.

 Communication with Students and Parents

-Parents/guardians may contact their child’s Music Teacher directly at any time, using the contact details on their invoices and Heads of Section and VMTs will respond when possible.
-Parents/guardians may also contact the Music Administrator (020 8857 1455 / email@example.com) should they wish to discuss any other matter or to make an appointment to see the Director of Music.
+Parents may contact their child’s Music Teacher directly between 8.30am-6.30pm, using the contact details on their invoices and Heads of Section and VMTs will respond when possible.
+Parents/guardians may also contact the Music Administrator (020 8857 1455 / firstname.lastname@example.org) should they wish to discuss any other matter or to make an appointment to see the Director of Music.
 Communication will usually take the form of an email or a telephone call.
 All forms of communication will be recorded.